Operational Procedures

 This image illustrates the difference between the straight bore nozzle and the venturi shaped nozzle.

-• An operator can check the type of nozzle before it is fitted simply by looking down the funnel
+- An operator can check the nozzle type (before it is fitted) by looking down the funnel.

 Nozzle Comparison Chart